Yes No Share to Facebook

 [18] The respondents claimed a judgment of $25,000.
 They were awarded a judgment of $21,538.85.
 In my view, the process amounted to nothing more than the trial judge starting at $42,633 and making deductions for amounts owed to the plaintiff, to arrive at a net figure within the monetary jurisdiction of the court.
 This process is logically no different than assessing the value of a contract at $50,000, determining that $30,000 had been paid under the contract, leaving a balance owing of $20,000.
 There could be no doubt, in those circumstances, that the deputy judge had the jurisdiction to make a finding that the initial value of the contract was an amount in excess of the monetary limit of the court.
 But at the end of the day, it is the net judgment that matters.
 Here, the amount awarded was within the monetary jurisdiction of the Small Claims Court and did not exceed the amount claimed in the defendants' claim.

 As occurred in the 2146100 case, the Judge assessed just over $42,000 on a Defendant's Claim as a counterclaim that was brought against the Plaintiff by the Defendant.
 The Judge then went on to assess slightly more than $21,000 as due from the Defendant to the Plaintiff.
-When determining the net Judgment award due, the Judge used the $42,000 assessed amount and applied the $21,000 set-off amount.
-Subsequently, upon Appeal, it was argued that the set-off should be calculated from the court jurisdiction limit rather than the assessed amount.
-The Divisional Court disagreed with the argument and upheld the Judgment from Trial.
+In determining the net award due upon the Judgment, the Judge subtracted the $21,000 as a set-off from the $42,000 assessment rather than from $25,000 limit (at that time).
+Subsequently on Appeal, the Divisional Court upheld the manner in which the Judgment was calculated by dismissing the Appeal.

 Summary Comment

-NOTE: A considerable number of online searches for “lawyers near me” or “best lawyer in” typically highlight an urgent requirement for skilled legal assistance rather than a particular professional designation.
-In Ontario, licensed paralegals operate under the same Law Society that governs lawyers and have the authority to represent clients in specific litigation situations.
-Advocacy, legal evaluation, and procedural expertise are fundamental to this position.
-Cross Legal Services provides legal representation within its licensed remit, focusing on strategic alignment, evidence preparation, and compelling advocacy designed to secure effective and positive outcomes for clients.
+NOTE: A significant volume of inquiries featuring “lawyers near me” or “best lawyer in” typically indicates a desire for prompt and effective legal assistance rather than a particular job title.
+In Ontario, the same Law Society that governs lawyers also regulates licensed paralegals, empowering them to represent clients in specified litigation cases.
+Essential to this role are advocacy, legal analysis, and procedural expertise.
+Cross Legal Services provides legal representation within its licensed parameters, focusing on strategic positioning, preparation of evidence, and compelling advocacy to secure efficient and beneficial outcomes for clients.